kadras-io/kadras-packages/README.md

 # Kadras Packages

-A collection of Kubernetes-native packages based on [Carvel](https://carvel.dev) and part of the Kadras project.
+A collection of Kubernetes-native packages built with [Carvel](https://carvel.dev) and part of the Kadras project.

 ## Package Repository

-This repository contains the Carvel packages part of the [Kadras](https://kadras.io) project.
+This repository contains the following Carvel packages part of the [Kadras](https://kadras.io) project.

 | Package | Description |
 |---------|-------------|